SCART: Simulation of Cyber Attacks for Real-Time: Background

 \subsection{Simulations}

-Simulation is an important tool for designing and testing control systems.
-It allows users to evaluate the performance of different schemes and algorithms under different conditions.
-There are two main types of simulators: functional simulators, which are efficient but may not simulate timing accurately, and performance simulators, which may be cycle-accurate but slower.
-Digital twins, virtual representations of physical systems, have gained popularity for testing the reliability and performance of control algorithms in real-time systems.
-However, these simulators do not typically consider the impact of sensor failures or cyber-attacks.
-SCART technology allows for a more comprehensive model that includes precise performance and the complete system cycle.
+Simulation is a vital tool in the design and testing of control systems.
+It allows users to evaluate the performance of various schemes and algorithms under different conditions.
+Simulators are typically categorized into two main types: \textbf{functional simulators}, which prioritize efficiency but may sacrifice precise timing accuracy and \textbf{performance simulators}, which, although slower, offer cycle-accurate results.

-Other types of simulators include hardware-in-the-loop simulators, which use actual equipment connected to a computer to simulate a system; process simulators, which model chemical and other process plants; vehicle simulators, which model the behavior of vehicles; and virtual reality simulators, which use VR technology to create a realistic and immersive environment for users.
-Examples of these simulators include Gazebo\cite{kaur2021survey} and Airsim \cite{airsim2017fsr} for testing robot and autonomous flight algorithms andCarSim and X-Plane for vehicle simulation \cite{kaur2021survey}.
+Certain simulators also provide advanced sensor simulations and support both \textbf{Software-in-the-Loop (SITL)} and \textbf{Hardware-in-the-Loop (HITL)} simulations.
+In SITL simulations, the entire system is simulated using software on a computer, whereas HITL simulations involve connecting physical hardware to the computer to mimic the system’s behavior.
+Notable examples include \textbf{Gazebo} \cite{kaur2021survey}, \textbf{jMAVSim} \cite{drones6090261}, and \textbf{Airsim} \cite{airsim2017fsr}, which are widely used for testing robotic and autonomous flight algorithms.
+Additionally, Vehicle-focused simulators such as \textbf{CarSim} and \textbf{X-Plane} are also commonly used \cite{kaur2021survey}.

+Simulators based on the PX4 autopilot flight-control architecture \cite{7140074} are particularly effective for vehicle simulations.
+The MAVLink API simulator facilitates communication by transmitting sensor data from the simulation environment to the PX4 and relaying engine and actuator values from flight code to the simulated vehicle.
+This capability enables real-world-like interactions with the simulated vehicle, allowing users to control it via \textbf{QGroundControl}, an offboard API, or even a radio controller/game board.
+These simulators also provide capabilities for uploading waypoints and specifying additional task parameters using Python packages, enhancing their flexibility for research and development.